Sammyjo20/saloon-docs/the-basics/request-body-data.md

 {% endtabs %}

 {% hint style="info" %}
-Depending on the type of body you add, the `defaultBody`method will expect an array or string.
+Depending on the type of body you add, the `defaultBody`method will accept an array or a string.
 {% endhint %}

 ### Connector Body